What Do You Know About Smoking During Pregnancy?

 The correct answer is

-3. Parents who don’t smoke after their babies are born can protect the children from getting asthma and chronic ear infections.
+3. Not smoking after your baby is born can protect your baby from getting asthma and chronic ear infections.
+You didn’t answer this question.

 You didn’t answer this question.